rdparedes/doom-godot/readme.md

 # TODO

-- Activate / deactivate HUD on command
-- Camera follows HUD player
+- Restrict movement of player to screen
 - Add shading to show depth
-- Put minimap to the right of rendering